AnnieCodes8/Final_Assessment/TEST_README.md

 4. Run tests: The full pytest suite in the `tests/` directory is executed.

 ### Benefits
- **Continuous Validation**: Every code change is automatically tested.
+Continous Validation: Every code change is automatically tested.
- **Audit-Ready**: Test results are logged in the Actions tab for traceability.
+Audit Readiness: Test results are logged in the Actions tab for traceability.
- **Early Detection**: Failures are caught immediately, reducing integration risks.
+Early Bug Detection: Failures are caught immediately, reducing integration risks.

 The badge above reflects the **live status** of the pipeline:
 - Green = all tests passing